rulewis/journey-optimizer.en/help/using/event/experience-event-schema.md

 ### Message personalization

-The linked fields are available in when personalizing a message.
+The linked fields are available when personalizing a message.
+The related fields are displayed in the context passed from the journey to the message.

 ![](../assets/schema14.png)

-To learn how to personalize a message, refer to this [page](../personalization/personalize.md).
+To learn how to personalize a message with contextual journey information, refer to this [page](../personalization/personalization-use-case.md).

 ### Custom action personalization with journey event context